egdels/bluesharpbendingapp/README.md

 1. Fork the repository.
 2. Create a new branch for your changes.
+3. Follow the [Development Guidelines](docs/development-guidelines.md) for code style, documentation, and testing requirements.
-3. Submit a **Pull Request** with a clear description of your changes.
+4. Submit a **Pull Request** with a clear description of your changes.

 ---